vagnermengali/developer-blue-portfolio/README.md

 # Documentation in English

-This is a portfolio developed for study purposes using the following technologies: Next.js, Tailwind CSS, @emailjs/browser, Swiper, Sonner, React Hook Form, Framer Motion, React Countup, TypeScript and Radix UI.
+This is a portfolio developed to benefit developers who don't yet have their portfolio or developers who want a ready-made portfolio.
+It was created for study purposes using the following technologies: Next.js, Tailwind CSS, @emailjs/browser, Swiper, Sonner, React Hook Form, Framer Motion, React Countup, TypeScript and Radix UI.

 ## Technologies Used